charlielee/boats-animator/docs/features/main-window.md

 * **Give feedback:** select this to load the [issues page](https://github.com/BoatsAreRockable/animator/issues) of Boats Animator's GitHub repository.
 * **About Boats Animator:** select this to load the [about window](about-window).

+### Debug menu
+* **Load developer tools:** this opens the devtools to inspect the window.
+This feature is intended for usage by developers of Boats Animator.

 ## Preview area
 ![Preview area](../img/preview-area.png)